 In addition, Mediero is also an expert at organizing events, sports consulting and management.
 In the early years of his career, he worked for the best tennis academies and tennis centers in different parts of the planet.
 He then started his own academy and was also in charge of the largest private organization in Spain, dedicated to the management of tennis centers, where he worked with players of all ages, skill and levels of play.

 In 1989 he founded the RPT – Registro Profesional de Tenis, to offer educational programs, international certifications and comprehensive services to tennis teaching professionals and their academies.
-In the last 30 years, the RPT has become a world leader in its market, having certified more than 22.500 professionals in 122 countries.
+In more than 34 years, the RPT has become a world leader in its market, having certified more than 26.400 professionals in 130 countries.

 His restlessness to promote the sport of tennis has driven him to organize programs and activities where more than 500.000 players have participated.
 In 1995 he was inducted in the Guinness Book of World Records for “instructing the largest tennis clinic ever recorded”.
 In 1996 he started the tournament “Circuito Nacional Jóvenes Promesas” (National Tournament for Up and Coming Juniors), for the Under 16 division, where Juan Carlos Ferrero won the first edition.
 In 1997 he developed the revolutionary program “Streetennis”, bringing tennis to the streets of Spanish cities and later on, ATP Smash Tennis, bringing tennis to the cities around the world.
 In 2000 he introduced “Charlytennis” for children who were just starting to play tennis; “Wheeltennis” was designed in 2001 for players in a wheelchair; “Academytennis” for competition level players in 2002, and “Adultennis” transformed the teaching methods for adult players in 2004.
 During 2006, he created an innovative teaching method named: “CDS: Concept Drive System”.
 In the year 2008, Mediero organized “Streetennis Cup” and “Adultennis Cup” tournaments and registered the “S2P” methodology: Simple, Sensible & Practical, which is now the foundation of all of RPT’s Educational Programs.
 In 2010, he patented WES: Web Education System, which uses the internet as a platform for all tennis professionals to be constantly connected and updated.